Tanya Warren: Coaching career

 After graduating from Creighton, Warren remained in Omaha to be girls' basketball head coach at Boys Town High School.
 In 1992, Warren became head basketball coach at the Duchesne Academy of the Sacred Heart, a girls' Catholic school in Omaha.
 Two years later, Warren moved up to the collegiate ranks as an assistant coach at Iowa State.

 From 1995 to 2001, Warren was an assistant coach at Northern Iowa under Tony DiCecco.
 Warren then was an assistant at Missouri from 2001 to 2004 under Cindy Stein and at Creighton from 2004 to 2007 under Jim Flanery.

 In April 2007, Warren returned to Northern Iowa, this time as head coach.
 Warren led Northern Iowa to consecutive MVC tournament titles in 2010 and 2011, both of which led to automatic qualification for the NCAA tournament.
 Northern Iowa later became runner-up in the 2012 WBI and made the WNIT in 2013 and 2016.

 On March 4, 2017, Warren became the all-time wins leader in Northern Iowa women's basketball history.
 She reached her 184th career win with a victory over Missouri State.

 On January 22, 2021, Warren recorded her 250th Northern Iowa career win with a victory over Indiana State.

+On February 17, 2024, Warren earned her 202nd MVC win.
+The come-from-behind victory over Murray State moved her into first place in conference wins all-time.